cinecert/imf-vtfp/readme.md

 list of Resource items comprising the virtual track timeline.

-The digest context shall be finalized (closed to further input) immediately following the contribution to the digest context of the last octets of the canonical encoding of the last Resource item in the list of Resource items.
+The digest context shall be finalized (closed to further input) immediately following the contribution to the digest context of the last octet of the canonical encoding of the last Resource item in the list of Resource items.

 The resulting finalized digest value shall be the Virtual Track Fingerprint,